Leadership FAQs and Pastor Search

 What other changes are coming?
 What’s next?

 The elders will shepherd the body through this transition.
-Keeping James 4:13-17 in mind, the elders intend, if the Lord wills, to create a job description for the pastor we seek and then to find him.
+Keeping James 4:13-17 in mind, the elders intend, if the Lord wills, to seek and then to find this pastor based on the job description we have put together.
 This will take as much or as little time as necessary.
 We at First Baptist have been blessed by the Lord with a diversity, sufficiency, and completeness of gifting in the people in our body.
 So the work of ministry goes on in pursuit of the mission to love God, love people, and make disciples.
 We will trust the Lord.
 Meanwhile, the Word will be preached and the gospel will be proclaimed.
-We just finished a four part series that tells the story of God’s plan throughout redemptive history.
-Next we will dive into a look at the church and what the Bible has to say about it.
-Then, coinciding near the start of the new year, as the Lord leads we’ll be back in the normal rhythm of preaching through a book of the Bible -- this time a gospel.

 Who will preach on Sunday mornings?